-The National AI Institute was established in 2020, bringing together over 40 experts and developers.
+The National AI Institute was established in 2020, bringing together 40 experts and developers.
 An Ethical Framework for the development of AI has also been adopted.

 The government is working towards eliminating obstacles for AI projects, such as legislation.
-Some of its initiatives include a National Platform for AI (2021), and various chatbots such as the Immunization Management System, Viber chatbot COVID-19 Infor Serbia, Chatbot IVA for the Contact Centre of National Inspections, and Chatbot Municipal Intelligent Assistant in Sombor and Šabac.
+Some of its initiatives include the National AI Development Strategy 2020-2025, a National Platform for AI (2021), and various chatbots such as the Immunization Management System, Viber chatbot COVID-19 Infor Serbia, Chatbot IVA for the Contact Centre of National Inspections, and Chatbot Municipal Intelligent Assistant in Sombor and Šabac.
 Additionally, there are chatbots on the e-government portal, websites of the Republic Geodetic Authority for cadastre services, and the Ministry of Education for scholarship and school enrolment.
-The City of Belgrade also has a parking control system called "Oko sokolovo" which use computer vision.
+The City of Belgrade also has a parking control system called OKO SOKOLOVO.

-Apart from its possible benefits, there are also important potential risks of using AI, including personal data protection, the risk of inheriting bias and discriminatory factors, the rise of new occupations and the increased or decreased demand in existing occupations, and the challenges in the Serbian education system.
+Apart from its possible benefits, there are also important potential drawbacks of using AI, including personal data protection, the risk of inheriting bias and discriminatory factors, the rise of new occupations and the increased or decreased demand in existing occupations, and the challenges in the Serbian education system.9